markirby/mark-kirby.co.uk/content/_posts/2009-08-14-optimising-visual-components-for-flash-mobile.md

 There are a couple of issues with this:

   * Its uses up a lot of memory as all the list items have to be attached to the stage from the beginning
-  * You can&#8217;t have lists looping round, you can only go to each end
+  * You can't have lists looping round, you can only go to each end

-## The improved option &#8211; reusing movieclips
+## The improved option - reusing movieclips

 As the following diagram will hopefully explain, there is another way.
 You can have just 3 movieclips, and change the position and content of each as required.
 This saves memory as you only have 3 movieclips on the stage per component and you can loop round and round.